SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 Committing a report to the repo in this manner saves it as a Power BI Desktop Project (PBIP).
 A Project contains the following artifacts.

-* A Dataset folder, which contains files and folders representing a Power BI dataset
+* [A Dataset folder, which contains files and folders representing a Power BI dataset] (https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-dataset)
-* A Reports folder, which contains the report settings, metadata for custom visuals, etc.
+* [A Reports folder, which contains the report settings, metadata for custom visuals, etc.] (https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-report)

 You now have two options to edit the report and commit changes.
-1. You can directly edit the report in Power BI Service, and then commit to the repo via Power BI Service.
-This is the option that non-developers may prefer as they generally don't modify the data model, and as the version control user interface is simple.
+1. You can directly edit the report in Power BI Service, and then commit to the repo via Power BI Service as explained [here] (https://learn.microsoft.com/en-us/fabric/cicd/git-integration/git-get-started?tabs=commit-to-git#commit-changes-to-git).
+This is the option that non-developers may prefer as they generally don't modify the data model.
+Further, the version control user interface is nice and simple.
 2. Clone a local copy of the repo on your PC by using version control tools such as VS Code, and use Power BI Desktop to edit the report.
-   * The PBIP Reports folder contains a file called definition.pbir, which is what you would open to edit the report in Power BI Desktop.
+   * The PBIP Reports folder contains a file called [definition.pbir] (https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-report#definitionpbir), which is what you would open to edit the report in Power BI Desktop.
 This allows you to edit both the report and the dataset.
    * You would then use VS Code to commit any changes back into the repo.
+This is no different than committing conventional source code.
 Since PBIP decomposes a pbix into component files, many of which are textual, you can compare files across commits.
    * **Note:** PBIP folders do not by default contain any underlying data.
-So when you open a definition.pbir file the visuals will show as empty.
+So when you open a definition.pbir file the visuals may show as empty.
 Once you refresh the report Power BI Desktop will download a copy of the data into a file called cache.abf which gets stored in a ".pbi" folder inside the Dataset folder.
   <Add image>
    This file should not be saved in version control.
 You can create a .gitignore file to prevent Git from committing it to the repository.
   <Add image of gitignore file>